 STUDENTS OF CONCERN

-The Students Of Concern team (SOC) was formed to facilitate communication of information regarding students who may be experiencing significant difficulties or may be a threat to themselves or others.
 The committee consists of professional staff from The Dean of Students Office, the Counseling Center, Residential Life, the Health Center and Campus Safety and meets at least once a week.

 The purpose of this team is to provide a means for early intervention of at-risk students through collaboration with campus departments, faculty and staff.
 Students exhibiting behaviors that are of concern in relation to their personal, physical and emotional well-being should be referred to this team of professionals.